Newbuildings: Transport

-Between 1900 and 1955 the County Donegal Railways Joint Committee had a station in Newbuildings, the line running from Stranorlar and other destinations and along the east bank of the River Foyle from Strabane (CDR) railway station to Londonderry Victoria Road.
+Between 1900 and 1955 the County Donegal Railways Joint Committee had a station in Newbuildings, the line running from Stranorlar and other destinations and along the east bank of the River Foyle from Strabane to Londonderry Victoria Road.
 New Buildings railway station opened on 6 August 1900 and finally closed on 1 January 1955.

 Sport

 Newbuildings United F.C. plays association football in the Northern Ireland Intermediate League.